Insert the missing part of the command to check which version of Git (if any) is installed.

 - git pull origin

-to its default remote origin
+push the current branch to its default remote origin:

 - git push origin